-Users have started looking at ountries like Japan or South Korea to find non-Chinese manufactured phones.
+When looking for smartphones made outside China, users have started looking at countries like Japan or South Korea to find non-Chinese manufactured phones.
 Luckily, the products are there, just ripe for the picking.

-Here are five top-shelf phones that are not made in China, don’t have a Chinese owned corporate overlord and you can buy right now.
+Here are five top-shelf smartphones made outside China that you can buy right now.

 LG ThinQ series (LG V60 5G and LG G8X 5G)